 The solution Netflix eventually settled on was to think beyond one hardware alternative and instead recruit others to provide a wealth of choice.
-The firm developed a software platform and makes this available to manufacturers seeking to build Netflix access into their devices.
+The firm developed a software platform and makes this available to manufacturers seeking to include Netflix access in their devices.
 Today, Netflix streaming is baked into over two hundred consumer electronics products, including televisions and DVD players from LG, Panasonic, Samsung, Sony, Toshiba, and Vizio.
 The migration to Blu-ray has also helped the firm piggyback its way into the living room.
 Buy one of the increasing number of Blu-ray players that has partnered with Hastings's firm and for just eight bucks a month you can get a ticket to the all-you-can-eat Netflix buffet.
-Netflix streaming is also available on all major video game consoles.
-A Netflix app for Apple's iPad was available the day the device shipped, and Android users can get in on the action, too.
+Netflix streaming is also available on all major video game consoles, the iOS and Android mobile platforms, and on the Kindle Fire and Barnes & Noble Nook.
 Even TiVo now streams Netflix.
 And that internally developed Netflix set-top box?
 The group was spun out to form Roku, an independent firm that launched their own \$99 Netflix streamer.
+By developing an ecosystem of streaming providers, Netflix has expanded from a network of over 50 warehouses that distribute DVDs to one that can also enlist millions of devices to instantly deliver its content.